asahun/cdc-lead-management/docs/lead_workspace.md

   on the lead’s owner type/status and streams the PDF back to the user so it lands in their default Downloads folder, while the backend logs the job so it appears in the Print Log panel.
+- The properties list automatically filters out stale records—only rows with `last_seen` greater than or equal to the most recent Monday at 6 PM (Eastern) are shown.
+This lines up with the weekly refresh cadence so the UI never shows data older than the latest batch.
 - `static/local_time.js` converts ISO timestamps to the viewer’s locale so activity history (attempts, comments) is easy to read.
 - The global header contains a **Profile** switcher (Fisseha vs Abby).
 The choice